 As members of Canadian Interuniversity Sport, all varsity student-athletes are governed by the anti-doping polices of the Canadian Centre for Ethics in Sport (CCES).
 Please refer to CCES Athlete Zone for detailed information.

 Drug Education Seminar

-CIS student-athletes and coaches should note that they are subject to random no-notice drug testing according to the CCES guidelines.
+U SPORTS student-athletes and coaches should note that they are subject to random no-notice drug testing according to the CCES guidelines.
 These guidelines also forbid the use of cannabinoids (marijuana and its derivatives).
 A positive test will result in student-athlete sanctions.

 Student-athletes are expected to refrain from using illegal or banned substances and are subject to sanctions if they do not abide by Sports Services’ drug-free sport policy.